EmielStoelinga/CCMLWI/README.md

 ## Link to code

 ## Author contribution
-Joshua: LSTM approach, wrote:
+Joshua: full LSTM approach, wrote:

 Valerie: worked on topic modeling and bag of words model, but those did not give significant results that helped answer the research question, so they were not reported. wrote: background section, conclusion

-Emiel: sentiment analysis approach, wrote:
+Emiel: full sentiment analysis approach, wrote: part on sentiment analysis

 ## References